Being from West Texas, beef cheek Barbacoa Norteña (Barbecue from Northern Mexico) is what I’m accustomed to.

 Traditionally, barbacoa in Northern Mexico is made from either a cow head (including the cheeks) or goat meat (cabrito).
 The barbacoa in Central or Southern Mexico is more often made with lamb or pork.

 Growing up in far West Texas, goat meat was a far more common protein for barbacoa since it was easy to raise yourself in the harsh West Texas climate.
 Beef wasn’t as common for us since it was more expensive and hard to raise.
-It wasn’t so uncommon for families that had more money to have it, though.
+It wasn’t so uncommon for families that had more money, though.

 Now that I live in what passes for the suburbs in West Texas, goats in the backyard are a “no-no.” I generally get my meat at the grocery store, and beef is readily available.